 Resident's well-being and welfare was maintained by a good standard of evidence-based care and support.
-Goals had been identified for individual residents and there was evidence that progress in achieving these goals was being monitored.
+Some goals suitable to individual residents had been identified and there was evidence that progress in achieving these goals was being monitored.